 Let's take as an example my hunt for the Pan and Zoom function.
 After quite a bit of searching, I found Pan and Zoom in the Camera Effects list of the Effects Editor.

 Similarly, one picture in picture function is called "Studio PiP" but "Picture in Picture", and "PiP" do not appear in the help index.
-To get to this feature, I learned in a tutorial, you need to go into the Effects Editor, then to 2D-3D, then scroll to the right -- this function is off the screen until you scroll. (not the best one but the only one whose name is intuitive)
+To get to this feature, I learned in a tutorial, you need to go into the Effects Editor, then to 2D-3D, then scroll to the right -- this function is off the screen until you scroll.

 This is the only picture-in-picture effect whose name is intuitive.
 There are four others, with somewhat different lists of parameters.
 I suspect that the redundancy results from the need to achieve compatibility with more than one legacy application.
 Studio PiP is the worst of these effects, the only one which requires you to set the height and width of the embedded image separately. .